Choose your words wisely

 There are two sides to the glossary: the words you use, and the words you do not.

 The affirmative list is harder and more important.
 These are the words and terms that are yours: words you have named, defined, and decided to own.
 They might be internal shorthand that has found its way into external copy, or a named methodology, or a specific way of talking about the problem your product solves that no competitor would be able to use.
+The common thread is that they are deliberate, they are documented, and everyone on your team knows what they mean and why they matter.

 A few questions worth sitting with first:

-- What do we call the thing we do that nobody else calls it that?
+What do we call the thing we do that nobody else calls it that?
 If the answer is that you use the same terminology as everyone else in your category, that is the gap, and it is worth taking seriously.

-- What words do we use internally that our customers never hear?
+What words do we use internally that our customers never hear?
 The most honest and specific language in most companies lives in Slack threads, in team meetings, in the shorthand between a founder and the early team.
 That language is usually the best raw material you have, and most companies never mine it.

-- What would we have to believe to use the words we currently use?
+What would we have to believe to use the words we currently use?
 This one is harder, but it surfaces whether your vocabulary is genuinely connected to a worldview or just borrowed from the category because it was there and it was easy.

-- What words have we stopped using because they feel wrong?
+What words have we stopped using because they feel wrong?
 The prohibit list is often already forming inside your company without anyone having written it down.
 Write it down.

-The practical version is not complicated.
-It is just rarely done.
-Sit down with whoever knows the company best and list the words that are yours.
-Define each one precisely.
+Sit down with whoever knows the company best and list the words that are yours: the terms you have invented, the phrases that show up in every internal conversation but never make it into the pitch deck, the words you have stopped using because they feel wrong.
+Define each one precisely: an actual definition someone could read on their first day and immediately understand.
 Add the prohibit list alongside it.
 Then use the whole thing every time you sit down to write, or prompt.
 Give the model your vocabulary before you ask it for copy, and watch how different the output sounds when it has something real to work from.

 Your words are worth deciding.